do-jonathan4/lfz-m2/exercises/sgt-back-end/README.md

 # sgt-back-end

-Building a simple JSON API.
+Building a simple JSON API, backed by a relational database.

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/sgt-back-end` directory in your terminal.

+### Tips!

+**There are a lot of tips in this exercise, including links that you should review, but a bunch at the end.
+Leave no stone unturned!**

 ### Challenge

 For this challenge you will be creating a small back end API using Node.js and PostgreSQL.
-Each endpoint that you make should be thoroughly tested with the HTTPie command line client.
+Each route that you make should be thoroughly tested with the HTTPie command line client.

 Before you begin, be sure to create a new database named `studentGradeTable` from the command line like this: